Analytic genericity of diffusing orbits in a priori unstable Hamiltonian systems: Proofs of Theorem and Theorem

 \textbf{Case 2:} The measure of $V$ is $+\infty$.
 Then the existence of diffusing orbits is evident.
 Indeed, it implies that for every $\rho>0$, there is an orbit $\{ \hat{z}_i : i=0,\cdots,m\}\subset \Lambda_0$ of the map $\widehat{f}_\vep$, such that $\hat{z}_0\in D_I\times D_\theta$ and $\|I(\hat{z}_m)-I(\hat{z}_0)\|>2\rho$.
 Thus, taking $z_i=k_\vep\circ\hat{z}_i$ for each $i$, the sequence $\{z_i\}_{i=0,\cdots,m}$ is exactly an orbit of $f_\vep$, and $\|I(z_m)-I(z_0)\|>2\rho-O(\vep)>\rho$.
 Finally, to ensure $I(z_0)$ is $(\delta+K\vep)$-close to $I_*$, it suffices to assume that the radius $r_1$ of $D_I$ satisfies $r_1\leq \delta/4$.

 This completes the proof. \end{proof}

 {\bf Acknowledgments} Qinbo Chen thanks the Georgia Institute of Technology for its warm hospitality during his visit.
-This visiting program (Dec.
-2018 -- Mar.
-2019) was funded by the Morningside Center of Mathematics, CAS.
 He also wishes to thank KTH Royal Institute of Technology where the final version of this manuscript was completed.
 Rafael de la Llave was partially supported by DMS 1800241.

 \cprime{$'$}